PSARA BOARD

 Pamela Crone is a lawyer and PSARA’s former lobbyist.
 She represented clients in Olympia for 20 years.
 Her lobbying portfolio included advocating for the legal rights of women, LGBTQ persons, workers, people with disabilities, and people experiencing homelessness.
 Pamela developed a legislative and policy externship at the Seattle University School of Law where she was a Distinguished Policy Advocate in Residence.
 Prior to lobbying, Pam was the Attorney Director of the Unemployment Law Project where she mentored many new lawyers and law students.

-Northwest, Carlos worked in the private-sector financial arena spending more than 20 years in the chemical distribution industry.
-Evolving motivations and changing life perspectives have led Carlos to the non-profit world, where he has worked for an organization that addresses homelessness and now the accounting manager for WSLC.
-He is proud to be part of an organization that supports the struggle for fair wages and social justice.
+Carlos de la Torre Originally from Southern California, Carlos has been a member of the Teamsters, Meat Cutters and United Cement, Gypsum & Lime Workers unions.
+After leaving the blue-collar world, Carlos returned to school and earned an accounting degree from California State University, San Bernardino.
+Upon graduation and relocation to the beautiful Pacific Northwest, Carlos worked in the private-sector financial arena spending more than 20 years in the chemical distribution industry.
+Evolving motivations and changing life perspectives have led Carlos to the non-profit world, where he has worked for an organization that addresses homelessness and formerly the accounting manager for WSLC.
+Carlos is on the Education Fund Board and is proud to be part of an organization that supports the struggle for fair wages and social justice.

-Barb is a successful mosaic artist.
+Barb Flye is a successful mosaic artist.
 Her art focuses on the beauty of the pacific northwest, and the issues facing our country and world.
 Prior to becoming a full time artist, Barb’s professional experience included over 30 years of community and coalition organizing on social, racial and economic justice.
 She is also the cartoonist for The Advocate.

 many years.
 She was on the board of Portland NOW and helped organize a large

-International Women's Day celebration and was a resource for women in
+International Women's Day celebration and was a resource for women in crisis.

 She moved to Seattle in 1985 and joined the board of Seattle NOW until she